 - 1. Start the yacht's engines and bring the rpm up to 1400 IN NEUTRAL. - 2.
-Move the switch on the battery charger / inverter to 'On' - 3.
 Move the toggle switch on the Digital Multi Control to 'On'.
-The 'Inverter On' light above the switch will then illuminate. - 4.
-All of the 110v outlets are now live. - 5.
-Switch off the inverter when you have finished with it to prevent your house batteries from becoming depleted. - 6.
+The 'Inverter On' light above the switch will then illuminate. - 3.
+All of the 110v outlets are now live. - 4.
+Switch off the inverter when you have finished with it to prevent your house batteries from becoming depleted. - 5.
 Run the engine for ten minutes after the inverter is switched off, and check the battery levels 15 minutes after the engine is turned off.